Abbreviations

 0015 to 0100 - A few bursts of enemy MG fire from HEDGEROW JUNC 145730, otherwise a quiet night.

 1220 to 1225 - Enemy shelled Bn Area with SP gun.
 5 rds were fired.
 SHELLREP sent to 6 Airldg Bde HQ.
 At first light it was seen that the enemy had attempted to block the view in GAP 144731 with branches.
 At 1400 hrs Coy fired several rounds from PIAT at a low angle 300x range into the area of the GAP.
 The cover was blown away and the foliage of the hedgerow considerably thinned out giving a better view of the enemy.
-At 2100 hrs a 2" mortar bty shoot was made on the GAP & HEDGEROW JUNC 145730 (where an enemy observed was seen).
+At 2100 hrs a 2" mortar bty shoot was made on the GAP & HEDGEROW JUNC 145730 (where an enemy observer was seen).

 1500 - Enemy mortared the Bn Area.
 5 O.Rs wounded.
 Mortar Pl fired "REVENGE".